Article

 – Mason Wilder

-4. The Need for Speed in Fraud Prevention
+4. Speed Is Critical in Prevention

 Relying on outdated data, lengthy training cycles and other outmoded anti-fraud measures renders organizations vulnerable to rapidly changing fraud schemes.
 As fraudsters constantly evolve their tactics – with massive boosts from artificial intelligence (AI), machine learning and the popular Fraud-as-a-Service (FaaS) market – companies must adapt quickly.
 The time it takes to detect and respond to fraud can mean the difference between preventing significant losses and suffering substantial damage.
 Implementing tools and processes that enable swift action is critical to minimizing the impact of fraud on any business.